yalmip/yalmip.github.io/_pages/solvers.md

 ## Recommended installation

 Linear programming can be solved by quadratic programming which can be solved by second-order cone programming which can be solved by semidefinite programming.
 Hence, in theory, you only need a semidefinite programming solver if you only solve linear problems.
-In practice thouh, dedicated solvers are recommended.
+In practice though, dedicated solvers are recommended.

 A recommended installation if you mainly intend to solve SDPs and LPs and QPs is [MOSEK], [SEDUMI] or [SDPT3].